xintamosaik/matveys/readme.md

 - The map has walls that block movement and bullets.
 - Each player starts with 5 HP.
+- Each player has exactly 3 slow grenades.
+- Grenades explode in an AOE circle and deal 3 damage to any player inside the blast radius.
 - First player to reduce the opponent to 0 HP wins.

 ## Project files